Suissajacob/Fern_vascular_evolution/README.md

 # Fern_vascular_evolution
 Code on fern vascular evolution 2021

-This repository contains all the code required to reproduce the results from the manuscrip:
+This repository contains all the code required to reproduce the results from the manuscript:

 https://royalsocietypublishing.org/doi/10.1098/rspb.2021.2209